 [Drum roll…]Let’s tally up your results.

 Score more than 3?
 Your company is definitely too traditional for Millennials.
 In that case, boost your millennial recruiting strategies with this Ultimate Checklist to Successful Millennial Recruiting.

 Or easier, check out our products.
-They are all online-based, a one-stop shop that is specifically designed to attract top-tiered talented millennials with streamlined processing and automatic follow-up options from the basic campus recruit app, the recruiting event management to the interview management solution.
+They are all online-based, a one-stop shop that is specifically designed to attract top-tiered talented millennials with streamlined processing and automatic follow-up options from the basic campus recruiting app, the recruiting event management to the interview scheduling solution.

 How many scores did you get?
 Share with us below.

 Oh – and use the social sharing buttons on the side to share this post with others!

 IN SEPTEMBER ONLY - Grab the comprehensive list of 500+ U.S. career fairs in 2019-2020 and get the following awesome bonuses at 50% OFF!

 - Free updated version of the list at the beginning of the next semester.

 - Master list of 50+ Student & Professional Diversity Organizations.